 And finally, if you’ve got a boat (launch or yacht), then you really should be in the market for a paddleboard, if you don’t have one already!
 Read all about it here…

-And the sport’s growth is still accelerating, as the sport finds ever more niches and areas to colonise.
+Twenty years ago it wasn’t even on the map, but now there are millions of stand-up paddlers worldwide, hundreds of different brands, and the sport’s growth is still accelerating as the sport finds ever more niches and areas to colonise.
 This sheer versatility is the fundamental reason why the sport is not just some passing fad.
 SUP is here to stay!

 Some paddleboarders race, others surf, some go exploring, some fish from their board, some use it for fitness, while for others it’s simply a convenient second tender for the boat.
 Some like to paddle long distance, or ride rivers and white water, some like to do tricks.
 Some go paddling to get away from the hustle and bustle of modern life, while for others it’s very much a social thing; a way of meeting up and doing stuff with other like-minded people.
 And for many, it’s simply a brilliant bach and beach toy for the family in the summer…